inspec/inspec-habitat/docs/habitat_services.md

 Habitat exposes certain data via the CLI, and other data via the HTTP Gateway API.
 To enjoy the full functionality of this resource, use a set of credentials that includes the API.
 Limited data is available by CLI.
 See the [train-habitat](https://github.com/inspec/train-habitat) documentation for more details.

-If you use the CLI interface without the API, unavailable properties will return empty Arrays or `nil`, and unavailable filter criteria will never match.
+If you use the CLI interface without the API, unavailable properties will return empty arrays or `nil`, and unavailable filter criteria will never match.
 See each property and filter criteria for details.

 ## Availability